GreigHuth/greighuth.github.io/blog/_posts/2023-04-24-ONM58 Archive_DQIX Interview.md

 he admits.
 So how does it feel to shape the series now?

-<div class="quote-c"><i> I never thought id be in this position, and if there's one thing i have to be sad about, it's the face that I don't queue up any more outside the shop.
+<div class="quote-c"><i> I never thought id be in this position, and if there's one thing I have to be sad about, it's the face that I don't queue up any more outside the shop.
 Because I know what's coming, what's in the story, I miss that anticipation.
 But I'm very proud to be the producer.</i></div>

 If there's one thing that we'll take away from the trio, it's just how head over heels in love with the game they make.
 Twenty-four years is a long time to spend up to your elbows in Slimes, priests and potions, yet they all speak wit a puppyish enthusiasm.
 Ichimura builds the games he loved as a child.
 Sugiyama travels the world, playing the music and eating batter products.
 Horii admits to visiting games' hangout Akihabara and, unbeknownst to the fans with their 200-hour save files, playing with them.